 - Have met strict requirements established by state health agencies

 A certified nurse-midwife does not replace your physician.
-Instead, she works with your obstetrician and any other specialists involved in your care.
-All midwives at Scripps hospitals work alongside the on-call Scripps obstetricians so that physician services are readily available in the event of a medical emergency.
+Instead, she works in collaboration with our obstetrician-gynecologist (OB-GYN) and other specialists involved in your care.
+During labor and delivery midwives may deliver your baby instead of a physician.
+In the event of a medical emergency, there is always a Scripps obstetrician on-call.

 If you decide midwifery care is right for you, your certified nurse-midwife will partner with you throughout childbirth, including vaginal, cesarean and VBAC deliveries.
-In addition to assisting with delivery, your midwife will share information and answer questions, and check in on you after you’ve given birth.
+In addition to assisting with delivery, your midwife will check in on you after you’ve given birth and share information and answer questions about postpartum care.